CMDB

 • Data-Driven Compliance.
 Your CMDB isn’t just a storage space for configuration details.
 It’s a powerful tool that ensures every system meets internal policies and external regulations while keeping your data secure.

 With Cloudaware, your configuration management goes from reactive to proactive.
 No more chasing down rogue configurations or firefighting unexpected issues — just a stable, secure, and well-oiled infrastructure.
 Set your baselines, lock them in, and let automation do the rest.
-The Fix

-Take Control of Every Endpoint with configuration management db
+Take control of every endpoint with configuration management db

 This scenario hits home for many IT teams: you’re trying to manage thousands of servers, cloud instances, and VMs, but endpoints are slipping through the cracks.
 Maybe someone adds a new server, a rogue endpoint, or an unmanaged device — but because there’s no central tracking, it goes unnoticed.